 Plant stem cells are usually delivered via a liposomal delivery system or through solvents, such as alcohol.
 This means the same material can have two very different recommended use levels.
-A solvent can be used in a very small percentage while a liposomal delivery system can require a higher percentage—but both work the same.
+A solvent can be used in a very small percentage, whereas a liposomal delivery system can require a higher percentage.
+Regardless, they both work the same.

-Preservatives are only used at concentrations of a few tenths of a percent so this brings it almost to the end of the list, but you certainly wouldn’t want to use a product without them if you want your products to be safe.
+Preservatives are only used at concentrations of a few tenths of a percent, which brings them almost to the end of the list, but you certainly wouldn’t want to use a product without them if you want your products to be safe.
 Preservatives prevent harmful microorganisms from growing in products and a low percentage is all that is needed to work.

 The bottom line is that the percentage at which an ingredient is used in a formula depends on so many factors.
-For you, the skincare consumer, it’s important not to succumb to the instinct that more is always better.
-Hopefully, this information will empower you to make better purchasing choices and teach you not to rule out a great product because a product appears to have a low percentage.
-Casting judgment on a product just based on the first five ingredients is truly an inaccurate way of evaluating its content and performance.
+For you, the skincare consumer, it’s important to not succumb to the instinct that more is always better.
+Hopefully, this information will empower you to make better purchasing choices and teach you not to rule out a great product just because it appears to have a low percentage of active ingredients.
+Casting judgment based solely on the first five ingredients is truly an inaccurate way of evaluating a product’s content and performance.

 - What is the intent of this product?

 - What skincare problem am I looking to solve with this product?

-- What other ingredients aside from the top five am I trying to incorporate into the formula for combined benefits?
+- What ingredients, aside from the top five, am I trying to incorporate into the formula for combined benefits?

-- What percentages of ingredients are necessary for efficacy in the formula?
+- What percentages of ingredients are necessary for utmost efficacy in the formula?

-For me as a skincare formulator, this is a very exciting time in which new technology is becoming available at an incredible rate.
-We are also dealing with serious science where constant interaction between product chemistry and the skin’s biochemistry is occurring.
-It is in our best interest to gain a thorough understanding of the powerful tools product manufacturers are putting in our hands.
-Then, and only then, will we be able to truly appreciate and apply the vast possibilities in the treatment of skin’s imperfections through innovative product development.
+As a skincare formulator, this is a very exciting time, as new technology is becoming available at an incredible rate.
+We are also dealing with serious science where the interaction between product chemistry and skin biochemistry is occurring.
+It’s in our best interest to gain a thorough understanding of the powerful tools that product manufacturers are putting in our hands.
+Then, and only then, will we be able to truly appreciate the vast possibilities in the treatment of skin imperfections through innovative product development.